andreacampi/cloudfoundry-mongodb-service-cookbook/README.md

 `node['cloudfoundry_mongodb_service']['node']['log_level']` - Log level for
 the service node daemon.
 Defaults to `info`.
 `node['cloudfoundry_mongodb_service']['node']['index']` - Unique instance
-info; should be cofigured to be different between nodes.
+info; should be configured to be different between nodes.
 Defaults to `0`.
 `node['cloudfoundry_mongodb_service']['node']['capacity']` - Maximum number
 of service instances for this node.
 Defaults to `200`.
 `node['cloudfoundry_mongodb_service']['node']['port_range']['first']` -